mu-semtech/mu-ruby-template/README.md

     # ONBUILD of mu-ruby-template takes care of everything

 ## Configuration
 The SPARQL endpoint can be configured through the `MU_SPARQL_ENDPOINT` environment variable.
 By default this is set to `http://database:8890/sparql`.
-In that case the triple store used in the backend should be linked to the login service container as `database`.
+In that case the triple store used in the backend should be linked to the microservice container as `database`.

 The `MU_APPLICATION_GRAPH` environment variable specifies the graph in the triple store the microservice will work in.
 By default this is set to `http://mu.semte.ch/application`.
 The graph name can be used in the service via `settings.graph`.